Who should I target? How much should I spend? When should I run my ads?

 Armed with these Facebook ad targeting tips, you’ll be able to pinpoint the people on the social network who are interested in your business — and deliver them targeted ads that are highly relevant to their wants and needs.

 Just remember that highly relevant Facebook ads won’t produce any revenue without optimized landing pages to complement them.
-To create and deploy yours in a matter of minutes, start for free with Instapage today.
+To create and deploy yours quickly and efficiently, create them with Instapage today.